zouhour13/mlflow_project/README.md

 ## 1. Login to AWS console.

-## 2. Create IAM user for deployment
+## 2. Create IAM user for deployme
+nt

 	#with specific access